ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 # Tic Tac Toe Game

 ## Overview
+Hey there.
+I am Ashraful Alam.
+I am from Bangladesh.
+I am a passionate software developer.
 This is a simple Tic Tac Toe game implemented using HTML, CSS, and JavaScript.
 It allows two players to take turns marking spaces on a 3x3 grid, aiming to get three of their symbols in a row, column, or diagonal.
+See this project and tell me if I can improve something or it is good.

 ## Credits
 - **Ashraful Alam** - Software Developer